An Invention Kit for Everyone

 The kit will include everything you see above: MaKey MaKey, Alligator Clips, USB Cable.

-When you touch the apple, you make a connection, and MaKey MaKey sends the computer a keyboard message.
+When you touch the banana, you make a connection, and MaKey MaKey sends the computer a keyboard message.
 The computer just thinks MaKey MaKey is a regular keyboard (or mouse).
 Therefore it works with all programs and webpages, because all programs and webpages take keyboard and mouse input.

 Make + Key = MaKey MaKey!